hyoo-ru/mam_mol/view/readme.md

 namespace $ { export class $my_button extends $mol_view {} }
 ```

-While inheritance there is a possibility to declare additional properties or overload existing (but types of properties should match).
-For example lets overload a `uri` property with `"https://example.org"` string, and `sub` - with array of one string `"Click me!"`, besides, lets declare a new property `target` with `"_top"` value by default. (it's important to mark that a value by default is necessary when declaring a property):
+When inheriting, it is possible to declare additional properties or overload existing ones (but the property type must match).
+For example, lets overload a `uri` property with `"https://example.org"` string, and `sub` - with array of one string `"Click me!"`, besides, lets declare a new property `target` with `"_top"` value by default (default value is necessary when declaring a new property):

 ```tree
 $my_example $mol_link